The Prettiest Veggies to Plant in Your Flower Garden

 If you’re more of a container gardener, don’t skip out on adding veggies to your collection.
 These miniature eggplants from Burpee do grow adorable mini veggies but they also have pretty pale violet flowers and attractive leaves.
 Adding a few of these plants to your patio will enhance your outdoor ambiance now and your cooking later.

 Not only are strawberries deliciously sweet, they add a gorgeous pop of color to any garden, whether you plant them in the flowerbed or a container.
 The appeal lasts—before the bright-red fruits come along, strawberry plants bloom in white, red or light pink.
 When you have enough fruit to pick, use it up with these strawberry recipes.

 Red-veined sorrel looks similar to Swiss chard—with green leaves and (yep) red veins—but its leaves are much smaller.
 It’s a great green to use in salad mixes or sauteed as a side, and unlike many other herbs and veggies, it can survive many of the harsher elements.

 Scarlet Runner Beans

 The wonderful thing about globe artichokes is that they’re beautiful both before and after they bloom.
 Prior to blooming, they’re round and green—and edible!
-(Check out our favorite ways to prepare this vegetable.)
-After blooming, they’re no longer fit for the plate, but they can provide much-needed variety to monochromatic gardens.
+Learn how you can roast artichokes and use up your harvest.